zircote/swagger-php/docs/guide/cookbook.md

 This works, but is not very convenient.

-First of all, when using custom schema names (`schema: 'user'`), this needs to be taken into account everywhere.
+First, when using custom schema names (`schema: 'user'`), this needs to be taken into account everywhere.
 Secondly, having to write `ref: '#/components/schemas/user'` is tedious and error-prone.

 Using attributes all this changes as we can take advantage of PHP itself by referring to a schema by its (fully qualified)